 A strong password is your first line of defense against intruders and imposters.
+Scroll down for a video based on these tips.

 Never give out your password to anyone.* Never give it to friends, even if they’re really good friends.
 A friend can – maybe even accidentally – pass your password along to others or even become an ex-friend and abuse it.